-You will have to learn these thing.
-With a positive attitude, persistence, commitment, and the willingness to be mentored, you can learn them.
-If you begin to learn them before you start your business, you will have a major advantage.
+You will have to learn some of these things.
+With a positive attitude, persistence, commitment, and the willingness to be mentored, you can understand them.
+So, if you begin to learn them before you start your business, you will have a significant advantage.

 This reality points to a larger truth.
-People who wants to leave their salaried jobs because of all the things they don’t like about them must realize that running one’s own business doesn’t eliminate tasks that may not always thrill them.
-The difference is that you’re doing it for yourself.
+That is, people who want to leave their salaried jobs because of all the things they don’t like about them must realize that running their own business doesn’t eliminate tasks that may not always thrill them.
+Overall, the difference is that you’re doing it for yourself.

-As a nurse, you have a lot of experience talking with people, and this will help you.
+As a nurse, you have much experience talking with people, and this will help you.
 However, the conversations you’re going to have now have a particular orientation: their relationship to your business.

 As distinct from working as a nurse and doing things for other people, you will often have to ask for favors and assistance.
 (And you should be prepared to give this, too.)
-You may have to assert yourself in different ways than you did in the past.
+Therefore, you may have to assert yourself in different ways than you did in the past.

-You will frequently have to remind yourself, “This is my business.
+You will frequently have to remind yourself, for example, “This is my business.
 I am in charge.
 What happens depends on me.”

 Think about those statements a lot.
-They may terrify you.
-They may exhilarate you.
+For instance, they may terrify you, or they may exhilarate you.
 More likely, you will feel both emotions.
 However, exhilaration should outweigh terror.

 That’s how you know you have a chance at success.

-Pat’s related websites include the LNC business coaching services she offers through LNCAcademy.com, the continuing education provided on LNCEU.com, the podcasts broadcast at podcast.legalnursebusiness.com, and writing tips supplied at patiyer.com.
+Pat's related websites include the LNC business coaching services she offers through LNC Academy